 Costs, deposits and other details:

 Several schedules are available to suit your summer schedule.
 For your convenience, we accept payment via Venmo, cash or check.

 * $550 per week (M-F 9 am - 2 pm).

 * $50 non-refundable registration fee paid by each student once per summer season.

-Early Bird Discount available for those doing 4 + weeks and have paid in full by 4/1/19: $450/week ($400/week for TNF regular weekly lesson students)
+Early Bird Discount available for those doing both weeks of the Regular Summer Riding Program and have paid in full by 4/1/20: $500/week ($450/week for TNF regular weekly lesson students)

 Registration fee of $50 and deposit of $100 are required to hold your child's spot for week(s) you choose.